MLD3/brain_age_prediction/README.md

 						Useful only when pool_mix type is selected.
   --augRatio AUGRATIO
 						Ratio of augmented images versus pure average images in the pool_mix augmentation.
 Default to 2.
 Useful only when pool_mix type is selected.
+  --testType TESTTYPE
+						One of AVG, MAX.
+Type of validation and test file preprocessing setting used in concat augmentation.
+Default to AVG.
 ```

   The scripts assume that you have the following directories, which you will have to create yourself: